Monadnock Region Natural History Conference

 Discover Conservation Research in the Monadnock Region

 The Monadnock Region Natural History Conference (MRNHC) features presentations on a range of natural history topics, with a focus on conservation research, ecological restoration and management, and environmental education in the Monadnock Region.
-This full day of learning brings together people who have an interest in local natural history, including scientists, land managers, educators, students, and backyard naturalists.
+This full day of learning is for anyone with an interest in local natural history — scientists, land managers, educators, students, backyard naturalists, and more.

-The second Monadnock Region Natural History Conference was held on November 12, 2022, from 8:30 a.m. to 3:30 p.m. at Keene State College.
-Hybrid (online) attendance options were also available.
+The next Monadnock Region Natural History Conference will take place on November 15, 2025, from 8:30 a.m. to 4 p.m. at Keene State College.
+Stay tuned for more details!

 Registration